 In case the legal head of a family passes away, his legal heirs need to first report this event to the authorities concerned and obtain a death certificate immediately.
-Since all the rights and liabilities of the deceased will now be transferred and distributed among the deceased’s legal heirs, the latter also will need to apply for a legal heir certificate, also referred to as ‘survivor certificate’, to initiate the inheritance proceedings.
+Since all the rights and liabilities of the deceased will now be transferred and distributed among the deceased’s legal heirs, the latter also will need to apply for a legal heir certificate, also referred to as a ‘survivor certificate’, to initiate the inheritance proceedings.

 A legal heir certificate may be a document that has legal enforceability and states the connection between the deceased and his legal heirs.
-This “post-demise” document, which lists the names of all the deceased’s legal heirs, is important so that surviving members can claim their rights in the deceased relative’s estate their life.
+This “post-demise” document, which lists the names of all the deceased’s legal heirs, is important so that surviving members can claim their rights in the deceased relative’s estate for their life.

 Understandably, an excellent deal of diligence and inquiry are employed on the part of the authorities, before issuing a legal heir certificate.

 According to succession laws, when an individual dies without leaving any legal clarification or a will behind, an individual who inherits all the materialistic properties and responsibilities, and even debts that accompany land, are termed an heir.

 In India, legal heirs are often classified into two categories – Class I and another II.

 Class I heirs in equal share for a Hindu man consistent with Hindu Succession Law –

 • His mother

 In the non-appearance of class I heirs, Class II heirs can claim the property.